- The Meal Plan

 Each student is responsible for returning the individual key issued to them to the Facilities Management Office only.
 Students should not rely on having a friend turn it in for you nor should the key be left with Campus Safety.

-- Keys not returned to the Facilities Management Office by the 4:00pm, Thursday, December 31, 2015 will be assumed lost and lock changes will be done.
+o Keys not returned to the Facilities Management Office by the 4:00pm, Friday, January 6, 2017 will be assumed lost and lock changes will be done.
 The Lock Change fee ($125.00) will be charged to the student.

-- Keys not returned to the Facilities Management Office by the 4:00pm, Friday, May 20, 2016 will be assumed lost and lock changes will be done.
+o Keys not returned to the Facilities Management Office by the 4:00pm, Friday, May 19, 2017 will be assumed lost and lock changes will be done.
 The Lock Change fee ($125.00) will be charged to the student.

 Students living in all residence halls who are locked out of their building or room should call Campus Safety (610-896-1111).
-A $5 fee is levied against the student’s account for the first incident, with each subsequent lockout incurring a $10 fee.
+A $5.00 fee is levied against the student’s account for the first incident, with each subsequent lockout incurring a $10.00 fee.
 An Officer will unlock the room when their normal duties permit.
 The Officer will need to see both the student’s College ID (OneCard) and their College-issued room key.
 If the student does not have the key, they must sign a lock change form.
-The student must subsequently produce their key to the Facilities Management Office before 12:00pm (noon) the next business day or else the lock will be changed and the standard $125 fee for a lock-change will be charged to the student’s account.
+The student must subsequently produce their key to the Facilities Management Office before 12:00pm (noon) the next business day or else the lock will be changed and the standard Lock change fee ($125.00) will be charged to the student’s account.
 If a student’s class schedule prevents meeting this deadline, the student must call or email the Facilities Management Office, before noon, to set up an appointment for after that time to avoid paying this fee.
-Facilities Management Office contact information is telephone: 610-896-1100 or email email@example.com.
+Facilities Management Office contact information is telephone: 610-896-1100 or email firstname.lastname@example.org.

-If a student loses their room key, s/he is expected to immediately report the loss to Facilities Management or to Security if after regular business hours.
+Students are held responsible for lost or stolen keys and the costs of the lock change.
+If a student loses their room key or if it is stolen, they are expected to immediately report the loss to Facilities Management or to Security if after regular business hours.
 For security reasons, the College does not issue replacement keys and Facilities Management’s on-site locksmith will change the lock as early as his schedule allows.
-While a student waits for the lock to be changed, s/he should leave their dorm room locked and should not stay in their room overnight until their lock has been changed.
-Lock change charges apply.
+While a student waits for the lock to be changed, they should leave their dorm room locked and should not stay in their room overnight until their lock has been changed.